Teenage Mutant Ninja Turtles (1990 film): Home media

-In 1990, the film was released to VHS and reached No. 4 in the home video market.
+On October 4, 1990, the film was released on VHS and reached No. 4 in the home video market.
 The film was released to DVD in Region 1 on September 3, 2002; it includes only minor special features, such as a trailer and interactive menus.
 The film was also released in the MiniDVD format.

 On August 11, 2009, the film was included in a special 25th anniversary box set (commemorating the original comic book), released to both DVD and Blu-ray formats.
 It also contained Teenage Mutant Ninja Turtles II: The Secret of the Ooze, Teenage Mutant Ninja Turtles III, and the animated release, TMNT (2007).
 No additional features, other than theatrical trailers, were included.
 In Germany, a "Special Edition" was released on March 12, 2010, with additional features, including an audio commentary by director Steve Barron, an alternate ending, and alternate takes from the original German release, where Michelangelo's nunchaku had been edited out.
 Warner Home Video released the film along with Secret of the Ooze and Teenage Mutant Ninja Turtles III as part of a "Triple Feature" on Blu-ray in June 2012, minus the fourth film TMNT.
 Warner Home Video released the film separately on Blu-ray on December 18.
 In the UK, Medium Rare released the film along with its sequels in a 3 DVD set on 28 October 2013.
-Bonus features included a 30-minute documentary entitled “Making of Teenage Mutant Ninja Turtles” and trailers.
+Bonus features included a 30-minute documentary entitled "Making of Teenage Mutant Ninja Turtles" and trailers.
+The film was added to Paramount+ on September 19, 2023.